 Each year the OPA establishes program priorities that represent overarching goals for the Title X program.
-Program priorities derive from Healthy People 2020 Objectives and from the Department of Health and Human Services (HHS) priorities.
-Project plans should be developed that address the 2017 Title X program priorities, and should provide evidence of the project’s capacity to address program priorities as they evolve in future years.
+Program priorities derive from the Department of Health and Human Services (HHS) priorities.
+Project plans should be developed that address the 2018 Title X program priorities, and should provide evidence of the project’s capacity to address program priorities as they evolve in future years.

-- Ensuring that all clients receive contraceptive and other services in a voluntary, client-centered and non-coercive manner in accordance with QFP and Title X requirements.
+- Ensuring that all clients are provided services in a voluntary, client-centered and non-coercive manner in accordance with Title X regulations.

-In addition to program priorities, the following key issues have implications for Title X services projects and should be considered in developing the project plan:
+In addition to program priorities, the following key issues should be considered in developing the project plan:

 - Efficiency and effectiveness in program management and operations;

-- Efficient and streamlined electronic data collection (such as for the Family Planning Annual Report (FPAR)), reporting and analysis for internal use in monitoring staff or program performance, program efficiency, and staff productivity in order to improve the quality and delivery of family planning services.
+- Data collection (such as the Family Planning Annual Report (FPAR) for use in monitoring performance and improving family planning services.